 –You don’t condemn how you used to behave, think, feel, eat and live in general.
 You remember how you used to be and feel compassion and love for your old self.

 How we feel about others is a perfect measuring stick as to how we feel about ourselves.
-When we love all parts of ourselves, only then can we appreciate all aspects of others including their own darkness and limitations.
+When we love all parts of ourselves (even the parts we are ashamed of), only then can we appreciate all aspects of others including their own darkness and limitations.
 (This does not suggest you lose discernment in friendships!)

 This process is tricky since we have more than one aspect to ourselves.
 And they might be conflicted with one another.
 We might think we like ourselves because intellectually, it makes sense, but another part of ourselves may not be on board.
-It’s one thing to think you love yourself and it’s another thing to actually EMBODY self-love because that goes beyond intellectualism.
-Now you are in synch with your soul self and some call this “self-actualization” and others “enlightenment”.
+It’s one thing to think you love yourself and it’s another thing to actually EMBODY self-love.

 Let go of the pretenses of self-love and learn to be OK with where you are.